-I can take as much time as I want to decide about joining the study.
-I have also been asked to discuss my decision with my parents or guardians.
-If I have any questions, I should ask my family members, study doctors, or other study team members before I join the study.
+d to my

-in put my name at the end of this form, it means that ragree to be in the study.
-Mv name Mv signature Date
+discuss my decision with my want to decide about joining the stu parents or guardians.
+If I have are ors, or other study team members be ny questions, I should ask If I put my name at the end of this form, it means that I agree e to be in the study.
+My name My signature Date